ovh/docs/pages/web/hosting/faq-web_hosting/guide.en-gb.md

 ![delete_a_database](images/delete_a_database.png){.thumbnail}

-Finally, retry the installation on the domain name you want, using the 1-click [module feature](https://docs.ovh.com/fr/hosting/1-click-module-management/).
+Finally, retry the installation on the domain name you want, using the [1-click module](https://docs.ovh.com/gb/en/hosting/1-click-module-management/) feature.

 #### Scenario 2: your website will be displayed with a xxxxx.cluster0xx.hosting.ovh.net web address, if it has been modified

 If your website appears with this URL following a change, restore it to its previous state.

-> \[!alert]
+> [!alert]
 >
 > Restoring your OVHcloud hosting plan will restore **all of the websites** it contains.
 >
 > During a restore, the contents of your FTP space, or that of your database, are replaced by a backup.
 As a result, you will not be able to retrieve the data stored on the FTP server or the database data before you restore it.
 >

-To restore your website’s source code, please refer to our guide on [Restoring your Web Hosting plan’s storage](https://docs.ovh.com/fr/hosting/restauration-ftp-filezilla-espace-client/) space.
+To restore your website’s source code, please refer to our guide on [Restoring your Web Hosting plan’s storage space](https://docs.ovh.com/gb/en/hosting/restoring-ftp-filezilla-control-panel/).

-If your website has a database, please refer to our guide on [Restoring a backup of your database](https://docs.ovh.com/fr/hosting/mutualise-guide-importation-dune-base-de-donnees-mysql/#restaurer-une-sauvegarde-depuis-lespace-client).
+If your website has a database, please refer to our guide on [Restoring a backup of your database](https://docs.ovh.com/gb/en/hosting/web_hosting_guide_to_importing_a_mysql_database/#restore-a-backup-from-the-control-panel).

 ### What do I do if my website redirects to the OVHcloud webmail?

 ![webmail](images/webmail.png){.thumbnail}

-This anomaly indicates an incorrect configuration in the DNS [servers](https://docs.ovh.com/fr/domains/generalites-serveurs-dns/) or the DNS [zone](https://docs.ovh.com/fr/domains/editer-ma-zone-dns/) associated with your domain name.
+This anomaly indicates an incorrect configuration in the [DNS servers](https://docs.ovh.com/gb/en/domains/web_hosting_general_information_about_dns_servers/) or the [DNS zone](https://docs.ovh.com/gb/en/domains/web_hosting_how_to_edit_my_dns_zone/) associated with your domain name.

 The most common case is: If you have ordered your domain name and web hosting plan separately, they will not be linked via their DNS zone.

-Go to the `Domains section`{.action} of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-Click on the domain name concerned, then on the `DNS`{.action} servers tab.
+Go to the `Domain names`{.action} section of the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+Click on the domain name concerned, then on the `DNS servers`{.action} tab.

-Then note down the DNS servers listed, and go to the `DNS`{.action} Zone tab.
+Then note down the DNS servers listed and go to the `DNS zone`{.action} tab.

-Compare the `Targets` of the `NS` type records listed in the DNS `Zone tab`{.action} with the DNS `Servers` listed in the DNS Zone tab:
+Compare the `Target` of the `NS` type records listed in the `DNS zone`{.action} tab with the servers listed in the `DNS servers`{.action} tab:

-- If the elements are identical, replace target `213.186.33.5` with the four-number code noted in the `General` information tab under `IPv4` (for more details on how to make changes, follow the instructions in [this guide](https://docs.ovh.com/fr/domains/editer-ma-zone-dns/#en-pratique)).
+- If the elements are identical, replace target `213.186.33.5` with the four-number code noted in the `General information` tab under `IPv4` (for more details on how to make changes, follow the instructions in [this guide](https://docs.ovh.com/gb/en/domains/web_hosting_how_to_edit_my_dns_zone/#instructions)).

-- If the elements are not identical, but the DNS `Servers` listed in the DNS servers tab appear in [this list](https://docs.ovh.com/fr/hosting/liste-des-adresses-ip-des-clusters-et-hebergements-web/), perform a reset as described in [this guide](https://docs.ovh.com/fr/domains/generalites-serveurs-dns/#reinitialiser-les-serveurs-dns).
+- If the elements are not identical, but the servers listed in the `DNS servers` tab appear in [this list](https://docs.ovh.com/gb/en/hosting/list-of-ip-addresses-of-web-hosting-clusters/), perform a reset as described in [this guide](https://docs.ovh.com/gb/en/domains/web_hosting_general_information_about_dns_servers/#resetting-dns-servers).

-- If the elements are not identical and the DNS` `Servers listed in the DNS servers tab do not appear in [this list](https://docs.ovh.com/fr/hosting/liste-des-adresses-ip-des-clusters-et-hebergements-web/), contact your webmaster or search for a specialised service provider via the OVHcloud [partners page](https://partner.ovhcloud.com/fr/directory/).
+- If the elements are not identical and the servers listed in the `DNS server`{.action} tab do not appear in [this list](https://docs.ovh.com/gb/en/hosting/list-of-ip-addresses-of-web-hosting-clusters/), contact your webmaster or search for a specialised service provider via the [OVHcloud partners](https://partner.ovhcloud.com/en-gb/directory/) page.

 ### What do I do if my website displays a page does not redirect correctly error?

 ![too_many_redirect](images/too_many_redirect.png){.thumbnail}

-> \[!alert]
+> [!alert]
 >
 > Restoring your OVHcloud hosting plan will restore all of the websites it contains.
 >